Menu

 Paper Online Appendix R Package Vignette

-• Count Data Models with Social Interactions under Rational Expectations, 2022 (Reject and Resubmit at the Journal of Econometrics)
+• Count Data Models with Heterogeneous Peer Effects under Rational Expectations, May 2024

 Work In Progress